selimslab/selimslab.github.io/_NOTES/arts/creativity.md

 Great ideas are about reordering existing + connecting together + right timing.

-Don't look for ideas, just work on things that you find genuinely interesting
+Don't look for ideas, work on things that you find genuinely interesting

 > Creativity is just connecting things.
 >